OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter02-06-Passwords.md

 ![](media/image2.png)

 In the first case, a service has some data that’s associated with you.
-Because there’s no way to identify “you” on the internet, that data is normally tied to your email address.
+Because there’s no way to identify "you" on the internet, that data is normally tied to your email address.
 To gain access, the most common approach is to prove that you (1) know the password associated with your email address on that service or (2) have access to your email (and can